 - Future flexibility with conversion assets: You can access your conversion assets (excluding earnings) after five years without penalty for any reason.

-- Potential for tax-free growth: You may be able to accumulate a significant amount of tax-free earnings.
+- Potential for tax-free growth: You may be able to accumulate tax-free earnings.

 - Tax-free withdrawals: Qualifying distributions (withdrawals) are income tax-free to you and your beneficiaries.

 - Upfront tax payments: You’ll need to have a lump sum of money readily available to pay the taxes owed.
 These taxes are due for the same calendar year you make the conversion.

 - Potential for assets to decline in value: It’s possible the value of an IRA converted to a Roth IRA may continue to decline, making it worth less than the taxable reported market value at conversion.

 - Your decision is not reversible: You will not be able to recharacterize or “undo” the conversion.